-Student athletes face a myriad of demands and responsibilities with their grueling schedules, academic expectations, and of course, the pressure to perform at the highest echelon of competition.
+Student-athletes face a myriad of demands and responsibilities with their grueling schedules, academic expectations, and of course, the pressure to perform at the highest echelon of competition.
 It’s not surprising that many of them have higher than normal stress levels to accompany their athletic pursuits and that can bring with it many pitfalls and obstacles to success, both in school and on game day.
-So, in order to achieve everything you’re striving for as a student athlete, it’s important to remain cognizant of the keys to success that are imperative to accomplishment in all phases of your collegiate career at University of Cincinnati.
+So, in order to achieve everything you’re striving for as a student-athlete, it’s important to remain cognizant of the keys to success that are imperative to accomplishment in all phases of your collegiate career at the University of Cincinnati.

 Prioritize Your Life

 There is a lot on your plate every day at school, so you’re going to need to learn how to prioritize correctly with the goal of managing your time as effectively as possible.
 You’re going to feel the urge to make athletics the top priority, which is fine, but in order to be a successful student athlete you need to devote as much time to the “student” part of the equation as well.
 Many schools, have academic requirements that you need to meet in order to be eligible to play sports.
 While you may hear stories of students skating by on their grade point average as coaches and athletic departments look the other way, the reality is that the opposite happens more often than you think and students are dismissed from the team until their grades improve.
 The best way to avoid that problem is through smart prioritization which includes showing up to class as much as you go to practice and hit the gym.

 Get Plenty of Sleep